Decentralized-Pictures/T4L3NT/contributing.md

 then follow the naming convention of `proto_00*_***` by renaming the former folder.
 You may create a merge request against the `master` branch, but it will get merged only once the network has voted on your proposal and accepted it.
-After it has gone through the Tezos governance process it will also get merged into `zeronet` for testing and finally into `mainnet` for deployment.
+After it has gone through the T4L3NTgovernance process it will also get merged into `zeronet` for testing and finally into `mainnet` for deployment.

 [Here](http://tezos.gitlab.io/developer/contributing.html) you can